-The next day, dozens of officers were brought in and armed citizens patrolled the streets, interrogated pretty much anyone they saw riding a horse, but the robberies continued and the rider eluded capture.
+The next day, dozens of officers were brought in, and armed citizens patrolled the streets, interrogated pretty much anyone they saw riding a horse.
+Still, the robberies continued, and the rider eluded capture.

 After two nights, a mustached man dropped a horse off at a stable, saying he’d be back in an hour.
-When he never came for his horse, the stable owner notified the cops, who were able to confirm that the horse was the one that Highwayman had used.
+When he never came for his horse, the stable owner notified the cops, who confirmed that the horse was the one that Highwayman had used.
 But there was no trace of the Highwayman.

 What was generally agreed was that this was no professional robber; the “highway robbery” techniques he used were the sort of thing you saw far more often in dime novels than in real life.
 The Highwayman would approach a person and “Got any money?
 Throw it on the ground,” threatening to shoot if they disobeyed.
 He’d wait until they’d run far away before picking up whatever they’d tossed.

-On the 28th, the Highwayman showed a bit of his true colors when a grocer/undertaker in Aurora was approached by him.
-The grocery/undertaker brandished a whip and told the Highwayman to “Shoot and be derring-do (Google it),” which was all it took to get him to flee.
+On the 28th, the Highwayman showed a few of his true colors when a grocer/undertaker in Aurora was approached by him.
+The undertaker brandished a whip and told the Highwayman to “Shoot and be derring-do (Google it),” which was all it took to get him to flee.